-Who can submit a complaint and against whom may a complaint be submitted?
+Who can submit a complaint, who must report a complaint, and against whom may a complaint be submitted?

 A discrimination or harassment complaint may be submitted by an employee or student.
 A complaint may be filed against anyone in the Lesley community: faculty, adjunct faculty, staff, students, alumni/ae, vendors, contractors, consultants, guests, and visitors.
-The University follows the Complaint Resolution Procedures in reviewing such complaints.
-In certain circumstances, the Director may proceed with an investigation even if no written complaint is filed.
+In certain circumstances, the Directors may proceed with an investigation even if no written complaint is filed.

-Managers must report to the Director (or any of the other people listed below) if they witness or receive complaints of discrimination and harassment, including sexual violence.
+All employees (faculty, adjunct faculty, and staff) must report to a Director (or any of the people or offices listed below) if they witness or receive complaints of discrimination and harassment, including sexual violence.
+In cases alleging sexual violence, employees are considered "responsible employees" under federal guidance.

-The University encourages employees and students to notify the Director (or any of the other people listed below) about discrimination or harassment at field training sites or internship sites.
-The University encourages former employees, former students, and third parties, who have information about possible misconduct by members of the Lesley community or on the Lesley campus, to inform the Director (or any of the other people listed below) so that the University may consider the information in assessing whether to take preventive or corrective action.
+The University requires employees and encourages students to notify the Directors (or any of the people or offices listed below) about discrimination or harassment at field training sites or internship sites.

+The University encourages former employees, former students, and third parties, who have information about possible misconduct by members of the Lesley community or on the Lesley campus, to inform a Director (or any of the people or offices listed below) so that the University may consider the information in assessing whether to take preventive or corrective action.